intel/linux-sgx/docker/README.md

 This demo is designed for single physical node only.

-To scale an SGX application that is stateless should be straightforward: just create more instances of containers on more nodes.
+It should be straightforward to scale an SGX application that is stateless: just create more instances of containers on more nodes.

-To scale a stateful SGX application, particularly if the enclave it hosts need to access states shared  with its peers, one needs to carefully design a approach to handle shared states among enclave instances.
-This is more application specific and not included in this demo.
+To scale a stateful SGX application, particularly if the enclave it hosts need to access states shared  with its peers, one needs to carefully design a strategy to handle shared states among enclave instances.
+In addition to address general stateful application scaling issues, the enclaves need to establish trust and protected channels before sharing state between each other.
+This can become very application specific and is out of scope of this demo.

 To handle AESM dependency in mulit-host cluster scenarios, one needs ensure app containers only communicate AESM containers on the same physical machine as quotes and launch token are only valid on the same physical machine.